 What’s the cost?

-Indeed, as pricing is also done on a per seat basis, the potential expense could be holding you back from giving everyone on your team access to the product.
-This would rather defeat the object of a communications enhancing piece of software designed to be the ‘single source of truth for an entire organisation’.
+As pricing is done on a per-seat basis, the potential expense could be holding you back from giving everyone on your team access to the product.
+And this would likely defeat the object of the software improving communication and becoming a ‘single source of truth for an entire organisation.